 4. Stay present and savor the moment: Unlike humans, animals don’t get stuck in the past and don’t worry about the future.
 They have a natural ability to live in the now and savor the moment.
 The fast and hectic pace of our lives tend to distract us with thoughts about our to-do lists, places to be, people to meet while simultaneously harboring past hurts, emotional encounters and regrets.
 Let’s get inspired by the eagle that’s perched on top of a hill, taking in majestic vistas, or our pet dogs and cats’ blissful expressions as they stretch and take naps, or a horse’s magnificence as it gallops through forests.
 Slow down and step away from the craziness of your daily routines to rest and give yourself the space to be present.

 5. Be self-sufficient: An instinctual awareness of its needs drives an animal to do whatever it needs to do to sustain itself.
 Sometimes they get help from each other, as in the case of wolves and lions that tend to go hunting in packs, yet most of them tend to rely on their own abilities to feed, defend and take care of their young ones.
 Bears and squirrels, for instance, prepare for long, harsh winters by gathering food when the weather is warmer and then storing it.
 Most animals quickly teach their young ones the survival skills they need to exist in the world within a short span of time.
-Now this doesn’t mean that we should isolate ourselves and refuse help or assistance from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.
-This will prevent us becoming over dependent and needy.
+This doesn’t mean that we should isolate ourselves and refuse help from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.

 All my best on your journey,